cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 2. The remainder of the workbook is the same as the on/off logger workbook, and hence uses Equations 3 through 8 to calculate the total annual energy.

-### Variable-speed Fans Using a Data-logging Power Meter
+### Variable-speed Cooling Tower Fans Energy Consumption

 This calculation is for a cooling tower with variable-speed fans.
 Measured input data is average hourly power draw (in kW) as measured by a DENT data-logging power logger for one fan in the cooling tower.
 It is assumed that all the remaining fans are run at the same speed.